You may already know of those fabulously puffy and fluffy hydrangeas, bursting with blue and purple blooms.

-Deadheading old blooms by cutting just below the flowers in the fall after blooming ends, when flower heads are drying out or fully dried, or in the early spring, to improve the overall appearance of the plant.
+Deadheading old blooms by cutting just below the flowers in the fall after blooming ends, when the flower heads are drying out or fully dried, can improve the overall appearance of the plant.

-Take care to keep about two inches of unmulched space around the perimeter of the main trunk or stem, to prevent rot.
+Take care to leave about two inches of unmulched space around the perimeter of the main trunk or stem to prevent rot.

 Let’s take a look at a few of the top picks.

-If you’re in the market for a tall and large cultivar, ‘Alice’ can reach a tremendous size, up to 15 feet tall, making it more like a small tree than a shrub.
+If you’re in the market for a big ol’ oakleaf hydrangea cultivar, ‘Alice’ can reach a tremendous verticality of 15 feet tall, making it more like a small tree than a shrub.

-‘Snowflake’ is an old fashioned midsize beauty with heavy, drooping, graceful clusters of white flowers that age to a soft charming pink.
+It flaunts heavy, drooping, and graceful clusters of white flowers that age to a charming soft pink.

 This cultivar can be used in mixed border beds and mass plantings to deliver maximum impact in the landscape.